Beveridge & Diamond attorneys help members of their local communities, and beyond.

 More than half of B&D’s attorneys—principals and associates— participate in the firm’s pro bono efforts and exceed the total hours and targeted percentages set by the American Bar Association.

 For years, we have worked with individuals in the AIDS clinic at the Whitman-Walker Center, where we have received awards for establishing the wills and estate counseling clinic, for accomplishments in particular cases, and for the firm's overall commitment.
 More recently, we have served clients on behalf of the Capital Area Immigrants’ Rights Coalition, or CAIR.
-In 2017, CAIR named associate Dacia Meng to its Pro Bono Honor Roll.
+In 2019, CAIR awarded B&D with its Detained Children's Champion Award and in 2017 named a B&D associate to its Pro Bono Honor Roll.

 The firm also has strong relationships with the Washington Lawyers Committee for Civil Rights Under Law, Washington Legal Clinic for the Homeless, Inc., and the Migrant Legal Action Program.